Updated January 1, 2022

 To the extent permitted by applicable law, including in accordance with your consent where required by applicable law, we also use your personal information for the following purposes:

-- Invite you to participate in online medical education activities, including accredited continuing medical education activities, and send you information about medical activities and promotional communications by email.
+- Invite you to participate in online medical education activities, including accredited continuing medical education activities, and send you information about medical activities and promotional communications from pharmaceutical companies by email.
 If you do not wish to receive such emails, you may opt out by following the opt-out instructions included in such emails.
 We may also invite you via postal mail.

 - Invite you to learn more about and request information from us about patient assistance resources, such as sample activities and co-pay incentive activities.
 If you do not wish to receive such emails, you may opt out by following the opt-out instructions included in such emails.